Seth Curry: National team career

 Curry competed for the United States in the 2009 FIBA Under-19 World Championship in New Zealand, winning the tournament by defeating Greece 88–80 in the final.
 For the tournament, Curry averaged 9.0 points, 2.2 rebounds and 1.1 assists per game.

 Personal life

 On September 14, 2019, Curry married former professional volleyball player Callie Rivers, daughter of his former head coach Doc Rivers and sister of his former Duke teammate Austin Rivers.
-Their daughter was born in May 2018.
-She gave birth to a second child, a son, in November 2021.
-Curry's older brother, Stephen, is the starting point guard for the Golden State Warriors and won four championships, while his younger sister, Sydel, played college volleyball at Elon University and is married to Suns guard Damion Lee.
-Curry is a Christian.
+They have three children.
+Curry's older brother, Stephen, is his teammate and the starting point guard for the Golden State Warriors, while his younger sister, Sydel, played college volleyball at Elon University and is married to Suns guard Damion Lee.
+Curry is a Pentecostal Christian.